remman11/EyenetTrainingcenter-SoftwareEngineering/readme.md

 - theres an unknown bug when adding and editing courseNames descriptions does not show.
 - theres an unknown bug that professor wont add to the database

+## 5. February 25, 2018 10:07:00AM patch 5
+`Additions`
+- added the activities maintenance
+`Bugfixes`
+- [x] fixed a bug where the equipment does not properly delete
+- [x] fixed a bug where the course Description cannot add
+- [x] fixed a bug where the course Description wont Display
+- [x] fixed a bug where the course created won't add
+- [x] fixed a bug where the course selected won't properly delete
+- [x] fixed a bug where the created professors wont add to the database
+- [x] fixed a bug where the deletion of professors falsely redirects to the usertype page
+- [x] fixed a bug where the edit function of status does not apply the changes.
+`Notes`
+- [] when you clicked the actions on the Schedule list theres no page being rendered

-## apparently the system is still at 30% of the development phase as of February 24, 2018 9:17:00PM
+##### apparently the system is still at 30% of the development phase as of February 24, 2018 9:17:00PM

-### apparently the system is almost at 40% of the development phase as of February 25, 2018 3:00:00AM
+##### apparently the system is almost at 40% of the development phase as of February 25, 2018 3:00:00AM

+##### ngayon ko lang narealize na karamihan sa transaction ay maintenance pocha.

 - (*This should be the logs of the development process and shoud be the main reference for the progress percentage for the final Output.*)